 Finally a word on Issuing Checks:

 You never make a check payable to an individual for work on your house.
 Remember your lien and tax exposure by paying individuals.
 It should always be a legal business entity; a corporation or an LLC.
 It recommended that before you start cutting checks, make sure that the ‘payee’ is identical to the business entity name on the original contract, and that is the same business entity pulling the permit.
-This concept, by the way, is described in our construction contract in the Contractor Section of my Ultimate Guide to Rehabbing Course Manual.

 Of course, there is a lot more to rehabbing than just this, but making sure that you get lien waivers when needed will help to keep you out of hot water when it comes to real estate investing.